antoneekstrom/iMatJS/README.md

 I am expecting this application to be substantially better in every way imaginable, and to take a fraction of the time to create.

 This application aims to be similar to the original iMat in scope and design.
-I am using the same design documents we did during the course.
+I am using the same design documents we made during the course.
 I also recreated the "backend" to function similarily, though I did make some modifications in order for it to better work with Javascript and React.